 A dangerously low oxygen level—usually below 92%—can cause shortness of breath, confusion, chest pain, or fainting.
-It’s ...
+It’s often triggered by lung or heart conditions like COPD, asthma, or heart ...

 Marine life receives its oxygen from warm water on the ocean's surface, but if there's no mixing with the colder water sitting below, then bottom-dwelling marine life, like lobsters, are unable to ...